 It may seem risky for your business to have a specialty when the most successful and well-known e-commerce businesses are horizontally integrated.
 But while horizontal e-commerce businesses expand to eliminate marketplace competition, vertically integrated businesses expand to have better control of just their specialized industry.
 This strategy has several benefits, which can be found below.

-Vertical integrated e-commerce allows you to better understand your customer base.
+Vertically integrated e-commerce allows you to better understand your customer base.

 When businesses are vertically integrated, they can engage directly with consumers to understand how to improve products or know what kind of items customers want in the future.
 Makeup and beauty retailer Glossier is one example of a successful vertical e-commerce business.
 Glossier launched their first marketing campaign primarily on Instagram, where thousands of makeup enthusiasts and beauty bloggers noticed this specialized e-commerce store and decided to try out their products.
 Emily Weiss, the CEO of Glossier, has shared that 90% of Glossier’s revenue came from Instagram users.